 With a taxidermied cat on her head, Miss Strong attends the Vanderbilt costume ball.

-Though a century has passed since Riis, New York still is a city of social contrasts and economic disparity.
+Though a century has passed since Riis, New York still is a city of social contrasts and economic disparities.
 Ironically, Jacob Riis’ Lower East Side is now a fashionable community for the upper middle class.
-But, the eternal New York City of immigrants endures in the outer boroughs of Flushing, Queens, Jackson Heights, South Bronx, and Bed Stuy.
-And, in many regards, their social condition is not too different from Riis’ era.
+All the same, the eternal New York City of immigrants endures in the outer boroughs of Flushing, Queens, Jackson Heights, South Bronx, and Bedfort Stuyvesant.
+In many regards, their social condition is not too different from Riis’ era.
 His images of New York testify both to how much and to how little New York has changed.
 America’s Eternal City still is a place of great injustices, but it is also the place where many of these injustices were first confronted and solved by the city’s activists and artists.

 Subway by George Tooker, 1950.